outscale/osc-bsu-csi-driver/docs/README.md

 ### Upgrading to Helm chart v2

-Many variables have been renamed.
+Most values have been renamed, and need to be set again using the new names during the upgrade.
 Please refer to the [upgrade guide](../helm/osc-bsu-csi-driver/migration.md).

 ---